masa-finance/masa/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](../../../../CONTRIBUTING.md) for more information on how to get started, including documentation best practices.
+Please see our [Contributing Guidelines](../../CONTRIBUTING.md) for more information on how to get started, including documentation best practices.

 ## Documentation

-For detailed documentation, including API reference and advanced usage, please run `python masa.py --docs` from the root directory of the project.
-This will open the Sphinx-generated documentation in your default web browser.
+To build and view the documentation:

+1. Build the docs: `python -m masa.docs.update_docs`
+2. View the docs: `python -m masa.docs.view_docs`

+You can also specify a specific page to view:
+`python -m masa.docs.view_docs some_page`

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](../../../../LICENSE) file for details.
+See the [LICENSE](../../LICENSE) file for details.